How to Ask for Money Politely - Tips & Tricks

 - Unexpected expenses: urgent car repair or unforeseen bills.

-- Medical costs: medications, custodial care, and other out-of-pocket expenses.
+- Medical costs:medications, caregiving, and other out-of-pocket expenses.

 - Family emergencies or events: relative’s illness, wedding, or birthday.